csongoose/TruControl/README.md

 -First, install Funbit's telemetry server and start it up

--If you simply want to run the software without modifying it, download Trucontrol-exec
+-If you simply want to run the software without modifying it, download Trucontrolexec folder

 -Set config.yml according to your telemetry server and arduino port